Game of Thrones: Production design

 Michele Clapton was the costume designer for Game of Thrones first five seasons before she was replaced by April Ferry.
 Clapton returned to the series as its costume designer for the seventh season.
 For the first three seasons, Paul Engelen was Game of Thrones main makeup designer and prosthetic makeup artist with Melissa Lackersteen, Conor O'Sullivan, and Rob Trenton.
 At the beginning of the fourth season, Engelen's team was replaced by Jane Walker and her crew, composed of Ann McEwan and Barrie and Sarah Gower.
 Over 130 makeup artists and prosthetic designers worked on the show.

 The designs for the series's costumes were inspired by several sources, such as Japanese and Persian armor.
 Dothraki dress resembles that of the Bedouin (one was made of fish skins to resemble dragon scales), and the Wildlings wear animal skins like the Inuit.
 Wildling bone armor is made from molds of actual bones and is assembled with string and latex resembling catgut.
 Although the extras who played Wildlings and the Night's Watch often wore hats (normal in a cold climate), members of the principal cast usually did not so viewers could recognize them.
 Björk's Alexander McQueen high-neckline dresses inspired Margaery Tyrell's funnel-neck outfit, and prostitutes' dresses were designed for easy removal.
 All the clothing used during the production was aged for two weeks, so it had a realistic appearance on high-definition television.

-About two dozen wigs were used by the actresses.
-Made of human hair and up to 2 ft in length, they cost up to $7,000 each and were washed and styled like real hair.
-Applying the wigs was time-consuming; Emilia Clarke, for example, required about two hours to style her brunette hair with a platinum-blonde wig and braids.
+About two dozen wigs were used by the actresses during production.
+Made from human hair and measuring up to 61 centimetres (2 ft) in length, each wig cost as much as $7,000 and was washed and styled like natural hair.
+Applying the wigs was a time-consuming process; for example, Emilia Clarke spent about two hours having her brunette hair fitted with a platinum-blonde wig and intricately braided for her role.
 Other actors, such as Jack Gleeson and Sophie Turner, received frequent hair coloring.
 For characters such as Daenerys (Clarke) and her Dothraki, their hair, wigs and costumes were processed to appear as if they had not been washed for weeks.